yamadapc/filesaver/README.md

 When storage is enabled another thread reads from a storage queue and writes it to LevelDB.

+**Note:** This was the original design.
+Currently there are a couple of differences:

+1. When a sub-tree is finished all data about a path is fully free-ed from memory
+2. Since data is also written to LevelDB, the persisted size information is then used to calculate parent sizes, this has no overhead and controls memory usage
+3. Multiple LevelDB databases are created categorizing files onto buckets, also without any overhead - this information is not currently surfaced by the app

 - - -

 ## Performance and background